Guidelines for Funding

 The Research School of Humanities & the Arts (RSHA) seeks to promote its activities to the widest audience.

-Funds are available to support distinguished external visitors to RSHA to undertake fellowships or to participate in public lectures, conferences, seminars, exhibitions, performances, forums and cross-College collaborations.
-Visitors for 2017 are now being considered.
-Please note there is no longer funding available for 2016 visitors.
+Funds are available to support distinguished external visitors to RSHA to undertake research fellowships or participate in public lectures, conferences, seminars, exhibitions, performances, forums and cross-College collaborations.
+Visitors for 2017/2018 are now being considered.
+Please note that limited funding is still available for 2017 visitor applications.

-Academic continuing and fixed term staff are invited to submit proposals to fund initiatives which have a high RSHA profile or content.
+Academic continuing and fixed-term staff are invited to submit proposals to fund initiatives which have a high RSHA profile or content.
 The RSHA contribution should not normally exceed $10,000 and only travel and accommodation costs will be supported.
-Please note that the University does not normally fund business or premium economy fares, see policies.anu.edu.au/ppl/document/ANUP_000676
+Please note that the University does not normally fund business or premium economy fares (https://policies.anu.edu.au/ppl/document/ANUP_000676 ).

 Standard accommodation rates at University House for short stays and at Liversidge apartments for long stays is preferred.
 Internal ANU accommodation rates should be requested when obtaining quotes.